symfony/symfony-docs/frontend/encore/bootstrap.rst

 Importing Bootstrap JavaScript
 ------------------------------

-Bootstrap JavaScript requires jQuery, so make sure you have this installed:
+Bootstrap JavaScript requires jQuery and popper, so make sure you have this installed:

 .. code-block:: terminal

     $ yarn add jquery --dev
+    $ yarn add popper --dev

 Next, make sure to call ``.autoProvidejQuery()`` in your ``webpack.config.js`` file: